idahogray/AutoHotKey-Scripts/README.rst

 AutohotKey-Scripts
 ==================

-This repository contains the scripts I use for AutoHotKeys.
+This repository contains the scripts I use for AutoHotKey.

 Evernote Templates
 ------------------